windshg/VPImageCropper/README.md

 VPImageCropper
 ==============

-That was a long night.
-I felt lonely and horny.
-Then I tried to find something to do.
-I took out my iPhone and open WeChat, I checked the messages and glanced over the Friends Circle.
-I also tried to upload my new portrait then I found the image cropper in WeChat was kind of funny.
-Out of nowhere, I decided to write a toy analogously instead of watching porn.
-All right, let's skip all these crap and get to the point.

 ##Usage
-It's just bloody easy to use this kit.
+It's incredibly easy to use this kit.
 Before present the cropper view controller, you should implement the protocol ``VPImageCropperDelegate``:

 ```ObjectiveC
 // callback when cropping finished